 If a student experiences any personal difficulties with their course they should contact their trainer or ARC Training representative, which will be discussed and referred to the Training Delivery Manager for review and develop a solution.
-When it is identified that the student’s needs for education and support services exceed ARC Training’s support capabilities and expertise, ARC Training will may refer students to appropriate external support groups for assistance.
+When it is identified that the student’s needs for education and support services exceed ARC Training’s support capabilities and expertise, ARC Training will refers its students to appropriate external support groups for assistance and their expertise.